Neem tree - used cosmetically and medicinally by many... more

 The slightly fragrant flowers are reminiscent of showy... more

-Red Kapok tree.
-It is a lowland tree with spectacular... more
+Red Kapok tree is a remarkable tree with spectacular... more

 Ylang Ylang, Perfume Tree, Chanel #5 Tree.
 Famous... more